-As such, it’s important to make sure that there is a WooCommerce add-on that handles integration with your CRM in all of the necessary ways.
+Because of this caveat, please make sure there is a WooCommerce add-on that handles integration with your CRM in all of the necessary ways.

 Depending on your intended set up, WooCommerce may not be the best solution to integrate with AccessAlly, and we’d recommend using AccessAlly’s order forms instead.

-You can continue selling your products and memberships with WooCommerce.
+You can continue selling your products and memberships with WooCommerce, with the following workflow:

-This tag will then kickstart the automation that tells AccessAlly to create a user and then send an email to your client with their login info.
+- The applied tag is used to kickstart the automation that tells AccessAlly to create a user and then send an email to your client with their login info

 Here’s an example of WooCommerce for Drip, where you can enable this checkbox:

-Step 1: User WooCommerce shortcodes for client info
+Step 1: Use WooCommerce shortcodes for Billing & Client Info

 AccessAlly and WooCommerce both offer shortcodes so your users can update their address and billing information.